excalidraw/excalidraw/src/packages/excalidraw/README.md

 #### Storing custom data on Excalidraw elements

-Beyond attributes that Excalidraw elements alredy support, you can store custom data on each element in a `customData` object.
+Beyond attributes that Excalidraw elements already support, you can store custom data on each element in a `customData` object.
 The type of the attribute is [`Record<string, any>`](https://github.com/excalidraw/excalidraw/blob/master/src/element/types.ts#L59) and is optional.

 You can use this to add any extra information you need to keep track of.